 The Neon Museum

 The Neon Museum consists of a series of exhibits that showcase Las Vegas’ love affair with bright and quirky signage.
 The museum itself comprises the Neon Boneyard and the North Gallery.
-Visitors are urged to make the Neon Boneyard their first stop, where they’ll walk through an extensive series of more than 200 rescued signage from old hotels and casinos, nightlife establishments, and events from Las Vegas’ past.
-The North Gallery sits adjacent to the museum and showcases more unrestored signs from the collection and hosts “Brilliant!”, an audiovisual experience that utilizes a multitude of 3-D sound speakers and projectors to immerse visitors in a one-of-a-kind event.
-The state-of-the-art show allows signs that haven’t been illuminated for decades to shine again.
+Visitors are urged to make the Neon Boneyard their first stop, where they’ll see more than 200 rescued signage from old hotels and casinos, nightlife establishments, and events from Las Vegas’ past.
+The North Gallery sits adjacent to the museum and showcases more unrestored signs from the collection.

-Springs Preserve is a nature-focused complex that encompasses a preserve, a seasonal butterfly habitat, and a botanical garden, but it also hosts two unique museums.
-The first is the Origen Museum, which takes its name from two words: original and generations.
-It consists of 75 permanent exhibits and an indoor theater that speak to the origins of Las Vegas and the different peoples who have passed through this area and called it home.
+Springs Preserve is a nature-focused complex that encompasses a seasonal butterfly habitat, and a botanical garden, but it also hosts two unique museums.
+The first is the Origen Museum, which consists of 75 permanent exhibits and an indoor theater that speak to the origins of Las Vegas and the different peoples who have passed through this area and called it home.
 The Flash Flood exhibit is an immensely popular space that recreates a 5,000-gallon flood through a desert canyon that crashes around and below your feet.
 The second museum, the Nevada State Museum, is 70,000 square feet of Nevada state history.
 Here you’ll get to stand face-to-face with an enormous Ichthyosaur, which was a marine reptile that lurked in the waters that covered Nevada millions of years ago.
 You will also have a chance to witness an atomic explosion and step inside a stalactite cave.